A Room with a View: Part two

 Freddy later invites George to play tennis at Windy Corner.
 Although Lucy is initially mortified by facing both George and Cecil, she resolves to be gracious.
-Cecil annoys everyone by pacing around and reading aloud from a light romance novel that contains a scene suspiciously reminiscent of George's kissing Lucy in Fiesole.
+Cecil paces around and mockingly reads aloud from a light romance novel.
+Lucy and George sit down to rest after the tennis and Cecil reads them a scene suspiciously reminiscent of George's kissing Lucy in Fiesole.
+Lucy realizes that the novel was written by Miss Lavish and that Charlotte must have told her about the kiss.
 George catches Lucy alone in the garden and kisses her again.
-Lucy realises that the novel was written by Miss Lavish (the writer-acquaintance from Florence) and that Charlotte must thus have told her about the kiss.

 Furious with Charlotte for betraying her secret, Lucy forces her cousin to watch as she orders George to leave Windy Corner and never return.
-George argues that Cecil only sees Lucy as an "object for the shelf" and will never love her enough to grant her independence, while George loves her for who she is.
+George argues that Cecil sees Lucy only as an "object for the shelf" and will never love her enough to grant her independence, whereas he loves her for who she is.
 Lucy is moved but remains firm.
 Later that evening, after Cecil again rudely declines to play tennis, Lucy sees Cecil for what he truly is and ends their engagement.
 She decides to flee to Greece with the two Misses Alan.

 Meanwhile, George, unable to bear being around Lucy, is moving his father back to London, unaware Lucy has broken off her engagement.
-Shortly before Lucy's departure, she accidentally encounters Mr Emerson at Mr Beebe's house.
-He is unaware that Lucy is no longer engaged, and Lucy is unable to lie to him.
+Shortly before Lucy's departure she accidentally encounters Mr. Emerson at Mr. Beebe's house.
+He is unaware that Lucy is no longer engaged and Lucy is unable to lie to him.